-When there is evidence of one of the aforementioned unlawful acts, as with all unlawful acts, the officer must make an assessment regarding whether the act reflects adversely on moral character and must consider any extenuating circumstances.
+When there is evidence of one of the above-mentioned unlawful acts, as with all unlawful acts, the officer must make an assessment regarding whether the act reflects adversely on moral character and must consider any extenuating circumstances.
 This is in addition to the below exception for false claims to U.S. citizenship and unlawful registration or voting.
-[125]
+[137]

-5. GMC Exception for False Claims to U.S. Citizenship and Unlawful Registration or Voting
+5. Exception for False Claims to U.S. Citizenship and Unlawful Registration or Voting

-In 2000, Congress added an exception for GMC determinations for false claims to U.S. citizenship, unlawful registration to vote, and unlawful voting.
-An applicant qualifies for an exception if all of the following conditions are met:
+In 2000, Congress added an exception for deportability and GMC determinations for false claims to U.S. citizenship, unlawful registration to vote, and unlawful voting.
+[138] An alien who was convicted under 18 U.S.C.
+611(c) or 18 U.S.C 1015(f), and the conviction became final on or after October 30, 2000, is removable and not eligible for an exception under the CCA.
+[139] Otherwise, an alien qualifies for an exception if all of the following conditions are met:

-- The applicant's natural or adoptive parents are or were U.S. citizens at the time of the violation; [127] - The applicant permanently resided in the United States before reaching the age of 16 years; and - The applicant "reasonably believed" at the time of the violation that he or she was a U.S. citizen.
+- The alien's natural or adoptive parents (both parents) are or were U.S. citizens at the time of the violation; [140] - The alien permanently resided in the United States before reaching the age of 16 years; and - The alien reasonably believed at the time of the violation that he or she was a U.S. citizen.

-To assess whether the applicant "reasonably believed" that he or she was a U.S. citizen at the time of the violation, the officer must consider the totality of the circumstances in the case.
-This includes weighing such factors as the length of time the applicant resided in the United States and the age when the applicant became a lawful permanent resident (LPR).
+Evidence of the alien's parent's U.S. citizenship is required in order to assess eligibility for the exception.
+To assess whether the alien reasonably believed that he or she was a U.S. citizen at the time of the violation, the officer must consider the totality of the circumstances in the case.
+This includes weighing such factors as the length of time the alien resided in the United States and the age when the alien became a lawful permanent resident (LPR).